RitheshRn/promptomatic-tmp/README.md

 ## 📧 Contact

 For questions or feedback, please open an issue on GitHub or contact the project maintainers.
+(Rithesh Murthy, @RitheshRn)

 ---